DalDream/Oz-Theory/progress_log.md

 * Archive list persists across sessions
 * Archived Report Detail opens correctly
 * Mobile readability verified and better than desktop preview
+* The v0.2 Flow Complete application source code has been exported and archived in a separate private repository.

 ### Confirmed Flow